 How is the CPUScalingReference relates to the Benchmark record?
 Would

 it be better to use GLUE2 Benchmark instead of this OtherInfo field?

+SB: This is an existing GLUE 1 attribute which will simply be reflected into the GLUE 2 publication.
+If GLUE 2 usage becomes the default it may be that this will be revised – in any case the attribute is marked as Optional.

 Page 41, Section 3.8 ApplicationEnvironment